-You’ll learn how to make miso soup, in 4 different ways.
+You’ll learn how to make 4 different Miso Soup recipes.
 Choose the method that fits your time available!
 Make miso soup in 1 minute…all the way to the authentic version with homemade dashi and miso paste.
-Plus, important tips on what NOT to do with the bonito and seaweed.

 There are 2 main ingredients in any miso soup: Dashi and Miso Paste.

 - Dashi is the most fundamental ingredient in Japanese cooking.
 It is the basis of many Japanese soups, sauces and simmering broths.
 Dashi is made of seaweed (kombu) and smoked & dried fish (bonito).

 - Miso is made from soybeans, rice and/or barley.
 Salt is added and then the mixture is fermented.
 The result is a savory, salty, umami-rich paste that can be used to make miso soup, miso ramen, salad dressings, marinades (try Miso Salmon recipe).